Reimagining MoGraph Mentor's Online Presence

 Wireframes

-Multiple rounds of wireframes and ideation helped me pinpoint the best navigation and set of features for the new website.
+Multiple iterations of wireframes were crucial to pinpointing the optimal navigation and feature set for the new website.

 Learnings & Impact

-After three rigorous years of relentless dedication and perseverance, our journey took an unexpected turn.
-Our company, once a fledgling endeavor, caught the attention of one of our key competitors.
-Recognizing the mutual benefits and the potential for collaborative growth, we made the strategic decision to merge.
-This union marked the culmination of our efforts, but it also meant that the website I had meticulously built, a testament to our beginnings and aspirations, would be decommissioned.
-While it was bittersweet to witness its retirement, it underscored the larger narrative of progress and adaptation.
+After three years of hard work and dedication, MoGraph Mentor’s journey took an unexpected yet exciting turn.
+Our efforts attracted the attention of a key competitor, and after recognizing the mutual benefits of collaboration, we made the strategic decision to merge.
+This marked the culmination of our work but also meant retiring the website I had carefully designed and developed—a platform that had become a cornerstone of our identity.
+While it was bittersweet to see it decommissioned, it underscored the broader narrative of growth, progress, and adaptation.